Prozac – Weight Loss and Other Appetite Reactions

 After such a full day of mental and/or physical activity it is nice to report I have no problems falling asleep at night.
 Quite the contrary I find my body clock seems to be able to reset back to the sleep habits I enjoyed most of my life.
 Even as a child, I never needed an alarm to wake me up.
 I rose promptly at 6:00 am every morning.
 As a teenager and adult I could wake simply by telling myself what time I wanted to wake up the next morning.
 I used this method when I needed to get up before 6:00 am.

 Through the years, as the MS fatigue increased in its intensity, I slowly began to lose that ability.
-Especially in these past 2 years I found myself easily sleeping until 8:00 or 9:00 in the morning, still waking up too tired to get out of the bed.
-It was so distressing to begin the day as tired as you were when you went to bed the night before.
+Waking up too tired to get out of the bed is so distressing.

 What a pleasure it is to wake up before daylight like the good old days, have the energy to get OUT of bed, grab some coffee and talk with my husband like a normal married couple.
 We find we appreciate these little moments much more now.
 We had taken them for granted when I possessed more physical stamina.